ROS-Aerial/aerial_robotic_landscape/docs/events.md

 # Events in Aerial Robotics

-Here are events like expos or academic conferences listed that are important for Aerial Robotists.
+Here are upcoming and past events listed that are important for Aerial Robotists.

-If you know of any events that should be listed here, please submit a PR to the repository.

 ## 2025